-CTET 2019 will commence very soon.
 Check some important questions on Child Development and Pedagogy Section.
-CTET 2019 will be conducted in twenty languages in 92 cities all over the country.
+CTET 2021 will be conducted in several languages in various cities, all over the country.
 As candidates don’t have much time for preparation and this is the time when candidates need to pay attention to revision and practice.

 There are two papers in CTET, Paper 1 and Paper 2.
 Candidates aspiring to serve as teachers for Classes 1st to 5th need to appear for CTET Paper 1 and candidates aspiring to serve as teachers for Classes 6th to 8th need to appear for CTET Paper 2.